Connect with others who understand.

 3. Your Fingers Are Swollen

 Although the symptoms of lupus arthritis are similar to those of rheumatoid arthritis, they’re usually less severe and last for a shorter period of time.
+With the help of a hand X-ray, you can identify elements that appear only in rheumatoid arthritis, such as erosions (joint damage from inflammation).

 4. Your Bones Break Easily

-Inflammation caused by lupus, as well as long-term use of corticosteroid drugs such as prednisone, put people with SLE at an increased risk of bone loss.
+Inflammation caused by lupus, as well as long-term use of corticosteroid drugs, such as prednisone, put people with SLE at an increased risk of bone loss.
 Bone loss is reported in 24 percent to 74 percent of people with SLE.

 • Stopping smoking